Irene1068/ETHICSENSE/README.md

 Increasingly frequent—AI adoption is outpacing ethical oversight globally.
 ### Motivation:
 As someone passionate about digital dignity and responsible AI, I see a pressing need for practical, actionable tools to make AI more trustworthy and inclusive.
-###Importance:
+### Importance:
-Ethical lapses erode trust, cause real harm, and have regulatory and reputational consequences.
+Ethical lapses erode trust, cause real harm, and have regulatory, reputational, and financial consequences.
 ## Data and AI Techniques
 ### Data sources:
 * Input: AI system specifications, output logs, training datasets, documentation, user feedback.